camilolaiton/Artificial_Intelligence/README.md

 # Web-IA [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-Here are some programs made with p5.js related with artificial intelligence, some of them are not finished yet.
+Here are some programs made with p5.js related to artificial intelligence.
+Some of them are not finished yet.
 Some of these programs are based on The Coding Train.

 ## Contents
 1. [MazeGenerator](#MazeGenerator)